 More Recipes for Jams, Preserves, and Syrups

-This Fig Jam recipe is super easy to make and tastes great on so many different sweet and savory things.
-It's one of the best ways to savor fig season all year long.
+This recipe for fig jam is super easy to make and tastes great on so many different sweet and savory things.
+It’s one of the best ways to savor fig season all year long.

 Leave a Reply